Have You Wondered What an Endodontist Does?November 2, 2020

 You absolutely do not need a referral to see an endodontist.
 While your general dentist may refer you to one they trust, it is not a requirement for you to be seen.
 If you are told that you need a root canal, see a specialist who can complete this treatment thoroughly and pain-free.

 When it comes to gently and effectively treating dental tooth pain and helping you save your tooth, an endodontist is a valuable part of your dental team!
-If you would like to find out more about our practice in the Charleston, SC area, contact us online.
+If you would like to find out more about our practice in the North Charleston, SC area, contact us online.
 We can also help your dentist through the referral process if they want to use our online system.
 We can’t wait to provide you with the specialty treatment only an endodontist can provide.